SeeratFatima-sf/Seeratfatima/README.md

 # Seeratfatima
 This is my first repository
-I am trying to make a change in it
+I am not trying to make a change in it